Entries for our 2023 festival are now open. We can't wait to see this year's films!

-15. As well as awarding laurels for Official Selections and the winners of the categories, there will be an overall prize for the Best Film of the festival.
+15. As well as awarding laurels for Official Selections and the winners of each category, there will be an overall prize for the Best Film of the festival.

-16. The entry is made at the entrant’s own expense and Ealing Film Festival shall not be liable for reimbursing any expenses incurred in making an entry.
+16. Entry is made at the filmmaker's own expense and Ealing Film Festival shall not be liable for reimbursing any expenses incurred in making an entry.

 17. Ealing Film Festival and associated parties accept no responsibility for any misuse of intellectual property rights.

 18. Ealing Film Festival has the right to use images and a maximum of 45 seconds from selected films for promotional or festival screenings or on the Ealing Film Festival websites or for press or media purposes.
-Occasionally EFF may wish to screen a selected film outside of the festival, in all instances permission will be sought from the filmmaker in advance.
+Occasionally EFF may wish to screen a film outside of the festival, but permission will be sought in advance from the filmmaker.